Questions, answered.

 How old can my child be?

 Any age.
 Younger is generally easier because secondary evidence is fresher.
-If your child is older, the playbook includes additional evidence strategies for older minors.
+If your child is older, the Playbook includes additional evidence strategies for older minors.

 What if the acceptance agent has never seen this before?

 Common.
 Most acceptance agents process maybe one DS-10 case per year, or fewer.
 We give you the script, the citation to the State Department’s own guidance, and the response strategy for when an agent is unfamiliar.
-The playbook also helps you find agents who’ve handled cases like yours.
+The Playbook also helps you find agents who’ve handled cases like yours.

 What if I'm rejected?

 Most rejections are paperwork issues, not eligibility denials.
-The playbook covers the most common rejection reasons and exactly how to respond.
+The Playbook covers the most common rejection reasons and exactly how to respond.
 Reapplication with corrected evidence is straightforward.

 Will my child be flagged or watched?

-No. An approved DS-10 application results in a normal passport.
+No. An approved DS-10 application results in a normal US passport.
 There’s no special category, no flag, no list.
 It’s the same passport every other child gets.

 Does this work for adults too?

-The playbook focuses on minors because the secondary evidence requirements are easier when you have fresh records.
+The Playbook focuses on minors because the secondary evidence requirements are easier when you have fresh records.
 Adults can use a similar process but with additional documentation.
 We may release an adult-specific guide in the future.

 What about REAL ID?